 There are two ways to reduce your probationary period:

 - If you worked as a regular substitute in the same license and at the same school level, you can reduce the normal probationary period by up to two years.
 This is called Jarema Credit, and you should apply if you think you are eligible.
 The application form is online.

 - Another way to reduce your probationary period is called “traveling tenure.”
-If you received tenure in one license area and elect to take an appointment in a new license area or if you were tenured in another school district in New York State, you should apply to have your probationary period reduced by one year.
+If you received tenure from the DOE in one license area and elect to take an appointment in a new license area, you should apply to have your probationary period reduced by one year.